ianmeinert/dashboard/README.md

 - The file is already in `.gitignore` to prevent accidental commits
 - Store credentials securely and restrict file permissions
 - Use environment variables for production deployments

+## Grocery List Improvements

+- **Database-backed:** All grocery items are stored in `backend/data/dashboard.db` (SQLite), not a JSON file.
+- **Automatic migration:** On first run, any existing grocery items in the old JSON file are migrated to the database.
+- **Modern async API:** All grocery endpoints use async SQLAlchemy for performance and reliability.
+- **Improved UX:**
+  - Compact list view in dashboard mode
+  - Friendly empty state with "Add Item" button
+  - Full-featured add/edit/delete in expanded view
+  - Priority, category, and notes support

 ## Extending the Dashboard